caseykneale/ChemometricsTools.jl/README.md

 ```
 ![20 fold cross validation](/images/CV.png)

-That's great right? but, hey that was kinda slow.
+That's great right? but, hey that was kind of slow.
 Knowing what we know about ALS based models, we can do the same operation in linear time with respect to factors by computing the most latent variables first and only recomputing the regression coefficients.
 An example of this is below,

 ```julia
 Err = repeat([0.0], 22);